NYT92/hanime-python-api/README.md

 # HaniAPI
-**Hanime API Build with Flask**
+**Hanime API Build with Python Flask**

 AND WHY not Choose THIS ONE?

 - Fast API
+- Open Source
-- Easy For Your Project
+- Free To Use For Your Project
-- Unrestrict Access to Some API (it won't get you 1080p video)
+- Unrestrict Access to Some API (getVideo won't give you 1080p video)
 - Never Wasting your time building your own one
 - You can MAYBE bypass cloudflare blocking If you cannot go and open the app to collect coins???
 - More API Features than The Original One:
-  - Get Comment, (Replies, Other Replies)(SOON) From Hanime Video
+  - Get Comments, (Replies, Other Replies)(SOON) From Hanime Video
   - Get Landing From the front page of the Hanime.tv (SOON)
   - Authentication (*Does not support sign-up*) [Original Idea](#author--credits)
   - Collect Coins Without Clicking On Ads [Original Idea](#author--credits)